blackberry/BB10-WebWorks-Community-Samples/README.md

 If there are more than one Author for a specific Sample, only one Author is required to indicate that the pull request is ready.
 If there's more than one Sample affected by a pull request, at least one Author from each Sample must code review the pull request and indicate that it is ready to be merged before the pull request can be merged.

-If the Author of the pull request is the actual owner of the Sample, then the Author should send a message to a committer via github messages to have their changes merged.

 **Ownership Transfer:**
 An Author can transfer ownership to another Author by opening up an [Issue](https://github.com/blackberry/BB10-WebWorks-Community-Samples/issues) where both the original Author requests ownership to be transfered to the new Author, and the new Author agrees to take ownership of the code.